M-Alshamsi/aurak-sdp-tools/README.md

 The LaTeX community for all the work put into the kernel, packages, and classes.
 Without them I couldn't have possibly made this thing quickly.

-The designers, typographers, authors, and students behind *Concrete Mathematics*, for the following:
+The designers, typographers, authors, and students behind *Concrete Mathematics*, for the following things used in this document class:
 - Table of contents format
-- CMU Concrete and AMS Euler fonts
+- The AMS Euler math font
 - The funny margin notes
 - Section heading format